Bến Thành Market: Transportation

-Bến Thành Market is located on a busy intersection which can be accessible for buses and motorbikes.
+Bến Thành Market is located on a busy intersection where metro train, buses and motorbikes passing simultaneously.

-Apart from being a major hub for the network of city buses, the market is adjacent to the Ben Thanh Station of the HCMC Metro, with Line 1 opening on 22 December 2024.
-The station is a hub for other metro several lines, including line 2 and 4, which are planned and under construction.
+Apart from being a major hub for the network of city buses, the market is adjacent to the Ben Thanh station of the Ho Chi Minh City Metro, with Line 1 opening on 22 December 2024.
+The station is a hub for other metro several lines, including Lines 2 and 4, which are planned and under construction.
 Line 1, the completed stretch, connects the market with Vietnam National University, Ho Chi Minh City, Suối Tiên Park and Eastern Bus Terminus in District 9 (now is Thủ Đức).
-Other lines are the western extension of Line 1, which is planned, is connect with Cholon and Bình Tân District; Line 2 with Bến Thành with Tân Bình and Tham Lương in District 12, and Line 4 with District 12, Gò Vấp, Phú Nhuận and Phú Mỹ Hưng urban area, Nhà Bè district.
+Other lines are the western extension of Line 1, which is planned, is connect with Cholon and Bình Tân District; Line 2 with Bến Thành with Tân Bình and Tham Lương in District 12, Line 4 with District 12, Gò Vấp, Phú Nhuận and Phú Mỹ Hưng urban area, Nhà Bè district, and Line 12 connects the market with Cần Giờ area.

-Tan Son Nhat International Airport is located within the city limits and only 7 kilometers from the market.
+Tan Son Nhat International Airport is the closest airport in the Ho Chi Minh City metropolitan area, located within the city limits and only 7 kilometers from the northwest of the market.
 From the airport, the market can be easily accessed by taxis (Vinasun/Mai Linh), Grab, motorbike, bike, or bus.
 Directly across from Ben Thanh Market was the Saigon bus station; however, it was moved a bit to the east on Hàm Nghi Boulevard and the station now is the under constructed One Central Saigon.
+The other airport in the metropolitan area is Long Thanh International Airport that approximately 40 km away from the eastern of the market, it can be access by all means of transport above in about half an hour to an hour under favorable traffic conditions.